dionno/apidocs/source/includes/_search.md

     }
   ]
 ```

+Results from filtered searches can be sorted using filtered actions with sorting rules.

 <aside class="notice">
 Filtered requests can combine filter rules with sorting rules by adding both properties to the payload